Why Trust OMD?

 University of Southern Mississippi (Southern Miss)

-The University of Southern Mississippi offers a wide range of fully online master’s degrees.
-Known for combining quality and academic rigor with affordability, Southern Miss waives out-of-state tuition for online students.
-This makes this school a budget-friendly choice, whether you’re a Mississipi resident or from out of state.
+The University of Southern Mississippi provides a wide range of fully online master’s programs and is well-known for pairing academic rigor with affordability.
+Southern Miss waives out-of-state tuition for online students, making it a cost-effective option nationwide.

 Highlighted Program: Master of Library and Information Science (MLIS)